ordinals/ord/docs/src/bounties.md

 Ordinal Bounty Hunting Hints
 ============================

-- There are no ordinal wallets or transaction construction libraries.
-However, ordinal theory is extremely simple.
-A clever hacker should be able to write code to manipulate ordinals in no time.
+- The `ord` wallet can send and receive specific satoshis.
+Additionally, ordinal theory is extremely simple.
+A clever hacker should be able to write code from scratch to manipulate satoshis using ordinal theory in no time.

 - For more information about ordinals, check out the [FAQ](./faq.md) for an overview, the [BIP](https://github.com/casey/ord/blob/master/bip.mediawiki)